Metacognition in Science EducationMetacognition in Science Education: A Teacher's Guide - educational concept illustration

 This process can improve learners' understanding and retention of scientific information (Novak & Cañas, 2006).
 Researchers found concept mapping helps learners actively organise knowledge (Ausubel, 1968; Mintzes, Wandersee, & Novak, 2000).
 Concept maps let learners see links between ideas and check their knowledge (Novak, 1990).

-For example, a concept map about photosynthesis might reveal that a student knows the inputs and outputs but cannot explain the actual mechanism.
+For example, a concept map about photosynthesis might reveal that a learner knows the inputs and outputs but cannot explain the actual mechanism.
 The visual structure makes this gap immediately apparent, prompting targeted learning.

 Concept maps show learner progress.
 Looking at maps over time gives useful feedback on how their knowledge grows.
 Learners see understanding become more complex, as argued by Novak and Gowin (1984).
 Maps reveal many connections, showcasing subtler concept links (Kinchin, Hay, & Adams, 2000).